LDL Cholesterol: The Bad Cholesterol

 The calculator takes several factors into account, including your cholesterol numbers, your age, blood pressure, smoking status, and use of blood pressure medicines.
 All of these things affect your chance of having heart problems.

 When that risk is determined, your doctor will then work with you to plan a program of life style choices and medication that can lower both your cholesterol and overall risk.

 What You Can Do to Lower LDL Cholesterol

-An LDL cholesterol-lowering diet is low in saturated fat (less than 7% of total calories a day) and dietary cholesterol (less than 200 mg a day).
+An LDL cholesterol-lowering diet is low in saturated fat and dietary cholesterol.
 Adding fiber and plant sterols (like cholesterol-lowering margarine) can further lower LDL levels.
 Sticking closely with a cholesterol-lowering diet can lower LDL levels by up to 30%.

-Regular aerobic exercise lowers LDL cholesterol even further, and increases HDL -- or "good" -- cholesterol too.
+Regular aerobic exercise lowers LDL cholesterol even further and increases HDL -- or "good" -- cholesterol.

 If diet and exercise don't lower LDL levels enough, drug treatment may be needed.
-A variety of medications can lower LDL cholesterol and include:
+A variety of medications can lower LDL cholesterol.
+They include:

 - Statins, the most effective and commonly used cholesterol drugs

 - Bile acid sequestrants

 Remember, many factors besides cholesterol affect your risk of heart disease.
 Smoking, diabetes, high blood pressure, obesity, and lack of exercise are also important contributors.
 Lowering LDL cholesterol is a good start, but it’s important to reduce these other risk factors as well.